BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 What is attraction marketing?

-When engaging in attraction marketing, the enticements used to draw people to a brand are usually offered for free.
-In exchange for providing website visitors, email subscribers, and event guests something of value, the company gains their attention, trust, appreciation, and loyalty.
+Attraction marketing works because in exchange for providing website visitors, email subscribers, and event guests something of value, the company gains their attention, trust, appreciation, and loyalty.

-• Using positive persuasive techniques over those that prompt negative emotional responses.
+• Use positive persuasive techniques over those that prompt negative emotional responses.

-• Prioritizing quality over quantity (with regard to both customer acquisition and content production).
+• Prioritize quality over quantity (with regard to both customer acquisition and content production).

 Attraction marketing is called by other names and is closely related to several other marketing strategies.

 Inbound marketing tactics are usually limited to digital content and events.
-Attraction marketing may occur in the digital or physical world and increasingly takes place in the hybrid, phygital world.
+Attraction marketing may occur in the digital or physical world and increasingly takes place in the hybrid, physical world.

 By allowing consumers to direct their own journey, inbound marketing fulfills peoples’ desire for autonomy and instant gratification.

-Content marketing, attraction marketing, and inbound marketing are sometimes used interchangeably to describe methodologies that use non-sales content to attract people to a brand, build awareness and nurture leads, and sustain brand loyalty.
+Content marketing, attraction marketing, and inbound marketing are sometimes used interchangeably to describe methodologies that use non-sales content to attract people to a brand.

-The content your brand produces as part of an attraction strategy may be inspiring, funny, informational, entertaining, or all of these.
+Your attraction content may be inspiring, funny, informational, entertaining, or all of these.

-As with most marketing methods, content may be designed to push or pull (or do both).
+Not all content is attraction content, though.
+Marketing content may push or pull (or do both).

-Content marketers sometimes distinguish the types of content they produce by categorizing them as attraction, authority, affinity, and action content.
-However, each of these types of content may play a role in an attraction marketing plan.
+We sometimes categorize marketing content by objective: attraction, authority, affinity, or action.
+Each of these objectives may play a role in an attraction marketing plan.

-• Attraction content is a broad category that includes any content that aims to entertain, engage, inform, or otherwise draw people to a brand.
+• Attraction content is marketing content intended to entertain, engage, inform, or otherwise draw people to a brand.

 • Authority content is informative or editorial and demonstrates a brand’s expertise.
 This is your brand’s appeal to logic content and may include how-to guides, reports, and analysis or thought leadership content.